Maxiviper117/360-to-planer-images/README.md

 # Panorama to Plane Projection Converter

 This repository contains tools for transforming a 360-degree panoramic image into planar images, allowing extraction of specific views from the panorama.
-The converter generates multiple planar images with specified yaw angles, field of view, and pitch angle, providing a way to visualize different perspectives from a single panorama image.
+The converter generates multiple planar images with specified yaw angles, multiple pitch angles, field of view, and resolution, providing a way to visualize different perspectives from a single panorama image.

 This implementation is based on the Medium blog post by Coding Ballad: [Unwrapping the View: Transforming 360° Panoramas into Intuitive Videos with Python](https://blogs.codingballad.com/unwrapping-the-view-transforming-360-panoramas-into-intuitive-videos-with-python-6009bd5bca94)